 3) Professionalizing part

 Due to the peculiar nature of the course, there are no reference texts in the strict sense.
-However, all the texts of the lectures, the PowerPoint presentations, the videos and any other tool used during the course, together with a list of suggested books and movies, will be uploaded to the Insubria E-learning platform.
-In the cases where this were not technically feasible, the materials may be requested directly to the professor.
+However, all the texts of the lectures, the PowerPoint presentations, the videos and any other tool used during the course, together with a list of suggested books and movies, will be uploaded to the Insubria e-learning platform.
+In case this should not be technically feasible, the materials may be requested directly to the professor.

 Furthermore, on the Insubria website the integral records of all the lectures of “Science & Science-fiction” of the present and past years will be permanently available, especially those of 2013, given by some of the most distinguished Italian experts of science-fiction, where all the fundamental aspects and topics of science-fiction are discussed in depth, from literature to cinema, from illustration to comics, from the comparison with real science to its philosophical and religious implications, thus forming a real general introduction to the topic.